gianlucaDp/data-modeling-postgres/README.md

 * etl.py : Script to parse the log files and insert the data into the database
 * etl.ipynb : Jupyter Notebook used to explore the data, helpful to create the queries
 * test.ipynb : Jupyter Notebook to test the project, contains SELECT queries on the database
+### Launch the project
+To execute the project simply execute create_tables.py first and then etl.py Make sure there is no existing connection on the database